redis/redis-doc/docs/reference/protocol-spec.md

     %<number-of-entries>\r\n<key-1><value-1>...<key-n><value-n>

 * A percent character (`%`) as the first byte.
-* The number of entries, or key-value tuples, as a decimal number.
+* The number of entries, or key-value tuples, as the string representation of an integer.
 * The CRLF terminator.
 * Two additional RESP types for every key and value in the Map.